 - Past and future lost earnings

 Big cases require big resources.
-Being involved in an accident can cause severe injuries that can pose life-long complications.
+Our experienced Louisville personal injury lawyers know that being involved in an accident can cause severe injuries that can pose life-long complications.
 If you’ve been hurt in an accident due to another’s negligence, we are here for you.
 From car and truck accidents to construction accidents and industrial explosions, our team of experienced attorneys will protect your rights to receive the maximum compensation you deserve.
 We have a track record of securing results in complex cases for our clients, and we want to do the same for you.

 Contact Dolt, Thompson, Shepherd & Conway, PSC at (502) 244-7772 to learn how we may assist you.